nicklockwood/StandardPaths/README.md

 Unless you have disabled swizzling using the SP_SWIZZLE_ENABLED macro, StandardPaths will automatically handle loading of images and nib files with the -hd or -568h suffixes, so you don't need to do anything special to load these.

-If you have disabled swizzling, or you want to manipulate non-file-path strings such as infodictionary keys or nib file names, you can use the NSString extension methods.
+If you have disabled swizzling, or you want to manipulate non-file-path strings such as info dictionary keys or nib file names, you can use the NSString extension methods.
 So for example if you wanted to get the device-specific name of a nib file on iPhone 5 you could use:

     NSString *infoDictionaryKey = [@"resourceName" stringByAppendingRetina4SuffixIfDeviceIsRetina4];